Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 05.28.26 UTC
+- WIB: Selasa, 26 Agustus 2025 06.26.05 UTC
-- WITA: Selasa, 26 Agustus 2025 06.28.26 UTC
+- WITA: Selasa, 26 Agustus 2025 07.26.05 UTC
-- WIT: Selasa, 26 Agustus 2025 07.28.26 UTC
+- WIT: Selasa, 26 Agustus 2025 08.26.05 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature